 This excellent circuit can be started at either the Beeches or Taggerty Cascades car park – both are included in the route.
-And the walk can be done in either direction.
-The track winds through magical cool temperate rainforest with moss-covered myrtle beech and sassafras trees looming on both sides.
+And the walk can be done in either direction (note that the section of road from Keppell Falls to the Beeches is rough and is sometimes closed to two-wheel drive vehicles).From the car park the walking track winds through magical cool temperate rainforest with moss-covered myrtle beech and sassafras trees looming on both sides.
 The path follows the beautiful Taggerty River to Taggerty Cascades then on to the Meeting of the Waters where the river joins Whitehouse Creek.
 If you’re lucky (and quiet) you may spot a lyrebird in the forest or a shy antechinus in a tree hollow.

 Start/finish: Cement Creek rainforest gallery

-An old muddy track beside the creek has been replaced in recent years by an excellent raised metal walkway through a stand of cool temperate rainforest on the slopes of Mount Donna Buang.
+One of Melbourne’s unheralded gems.
+An old muddy track beside the creek has been replaced in recent years by a raised metal walkway through a beautiful stand of cool temperate rainforest on the slopes of Mount Donna Buang.
 The walkway includes views of the delightful creek as it bubbles over moss-coloured boulders.
 There is also a short walk to an observation platform that allows you to look down on the forest from among the canopy.

 Start/finish: Falls car park, Steavenson Road

-A 350-metre track close to Marysville leads to a viewing platform below the 84-metre falls, one of the highest in Victoria.
+A well graded track close to Marysville leads to a viewing platform below the 84-metre falls, one of the highest in Victoria.
+Cross the creek on a bridge and continue to the main viewing area before returning via the same route.
 The falls are floodlit at night.

 Start/Finish: Ada Tree Picnic Area